Check the right "knot"

 Recalling the first days when the information about the commune merger was announced, many people felt worried.
 Mr. Ha Huu Luong, Cay Cham village, Hong Lac commune shared: People were worried about the administrative procedures becoming more complicated.
 Many people also wondered how to preserve the traditional cultural features of their village after the merger.

-Looking back at the initial period of the merger, Secretary of the Party Committee of Hong Lac Commune Le Minh Son frankly admitted that at first, some people did not fully understand the benefits as well as the policies of the district, the province and the Central Government, so they did not agree.
+Looking back at the initial period of the merger, Secretary of the Party Committee of Hong Lac Commune Le Minh Son frankly admitted that at first, some people did not fully understand the benefits as well as the policies of the district, the province and the Central Government, so they still did not agree.
 Therefore, when surveying voters' opinions on the merger of the two communes, only about 97% of the people immediately agreed.
-This is a number that the local government still has to think about because in the process of organizing the collection of voters' opinions, there were still certain difficulties.
+This is a number that makes the local government still have to think because in the process of organizing to collect voters' opinions, there were still certain difficulties.

-“Because the voter consultation team in the village has not been properly trained, the team has not yet fully disseminated the regulations of the Central and the province on why the merger is necessary and the benefits after the merger.
-Therefore, for those people who are in the middle, when they see that the officials have not specifically communicated, they will not agree,” Mr. Son explained.
+“Because the village voter opinion collection team has not been properly trained, the team has not yet fully disseminated the regulations of the Central and the province on why the merger is necessary and the benefits after the merger.
+Therefore, for people who have a neutral mindset, when they see that the officials have not specifically propagated, they will not agree,” Mr. Son explained.

-Like Hong Lac, the process of collecting opinions on the merger in Van Son commune also encountered many difficulties, especially when the entire administrative boundary of Van Son commune was merged into Hong Lac commune and renamed Hong Son.
-Comrade Tieu Manh Tuong, Standing Deputy Secretary of the Van Son Commune Party Committee, confided: During the process of collecting voters' opinions, there were dozens of additional opinions such as: Requesting the State to support the settlement of personal administrative procedures when changing the name of the administrative unit (3 voters); requesting that after the merger of the commune, competent authorities pay attention to implementing policies for ethnic minorities (3 voters); requesting to name the new commune after the merger as Hong Van (7 voters).
+Like Hong Lac, the process of collecting opinions on the merger in Van Son commune also encountered many difficulties, especially when the entire administrative boundary of Van Son commune merged into Hong Lac commune and took the name Hong Son.
+Comrade Tieu Manh Tuong, Standing Deputy Secretary of the Party Committee of Van Son commune confided: During the process of collecting voters' opinions, there were dozens of additional opinions such as: Requesting the State to support the settlement of personal administrative procedures when changing the name of the administrative unit (3 voters); requesting that after the merger of the commune, competent authorities pay attention to implementing policies for ethnic minorities (3 voters); requesting to name the new commune after the merger Hong Van (7 voters).

-“In response to the concerns of the people, the Van Son commune government has requested the Voter Opinion Gathering Team in 5 villages to step up propaganda work in a suitable and easy-to-understand form so that people can grasp the information.
-At the same time, it is necessary to accurately examine the “bottlenecks” in the hearts of the people to promptly resolve difficulties and problems, creating consensus in society, all levels, sectors, cadres and people on the merger of administrative units” - Mr. Tieu Manh Tuong shared.
+“In response to the concerns of the people, the Van Son commune government has requested the Voter Opinion Group in 5 villages to step up propaganda work in a suitable and easy-to-understand form so that people can grasp the information.
+At the same time, it is necessary to examine the "bottlenecks" in the hearts of the people to promptly resolve difficulties and problems, creating consensus in society, all levels, sectors, officials and people on the merger of administrative units" - Mr. Tieu Manh Tuong shared.

 Unanimously merge communes